SRGSSR/pillarbox-android/pillarbox-player/docs/MediaItemTracking.md

 ### Append MediaItemTrackerData to MediaItem at creation

 Add `MediaItemTrackerData` to a `MediaItem` only when the uri is known.
-To add data for a `MediaItemTracker` you have to retrieve a `MediaItemTrackerData` from given `MediaItem` and put data in it.
-The data can be null if no data is required.
+To add data for a `MediaItemTracker` you have to retrieve a `MediaItemTrackerData` from a given `MediaItem` and put data in it.
+The data can be `null` if no data is required.

 ```kotlin
 val trackerData = MediaItemTrackerData.Builder()